 dance for all: social & emotional learning through creative movement

-The comprehensive DFA curriculum for this training includes eight theme-based modules based in dance/movement therapy and yoga, each divided into three sections, which can be mixed and matched according to needs of the dancers.
-This facilitator training will provide step-by-step directions, pre- and post-discussion prompts, props/music suggestions, and helpful, online tips for virtual teaching.
+The comprehensive DFA curriculum for this online training includes eight theme-based modules based in dance/movement therapy and yoga, each divided into three sections, which can be mixed and matched according to the needs of the dancers.
+This facilitator training will provide step-by-step directions, pre-and-post-discussion prompts, props/music suggestions, and helpful, online tips for virtual teaching.
 Participants will have a hands-on opportunity to practice teaching the curriculum with support and guidance.

 Watch a short introduction video on the Dance for All curriculum.

 - Introductions: Fun and creative methods for beginning a class